“You should take a daily probiotic…”

 Probiotic Foods: Boost Your Flora the Way Our Ancestors Did

 - Consume only grass fed beef, pastured poultry and eggs, and wild caught fish.
-These foods are free of microbiome-altering antibiotics.
+These foods should be free of antibiotics that can alter your microbiome.
+For example, did you know that farmed salmon receive more antibiotics per pound than any other form of livestock?
 Be diverse in your meat choices and allow all of your meat-loving microbes to get their nourishment.
 And add a little full-spectrum salt – you also have salt-loving bugs to keep happy!

-- Give your plant-loving gut bugs their food too!
-Fill your plate with lots of organic vegetables, especially powerful onions, garlic, jicama and daikon radish.
+- Feed your plant-loving bugs too!
+Fill your plate with lots of organic vegetables, especially onions, garlic, jicama and daikon radish.
 These foods contain prebiotic fiber for Bifidus bacteria to feed on, and they’ll produce healthy byproducts for your body.
+Every once in a while eat produce from an organic garden (preferably your own) without washing.
+These foods have beneficial soil-based organisms on the outside (not recommended if you don’t know where the produce was grown or how it was transported).

 - Include lacto-fermented probiotic foods daily, like kefir, sauerkraut, kombucha and kimchi.
 Each of these foods contains different species of beneficial bacteria.
 Again, be diverse and use a range of fermented foods to get a large variety of beneficial bacteria.

-- Include lacto-fermented meats like grass-fed corned beef.
-This one surprises many Americans, but fermented meats are rich in powerful probiotics and a healthy addition to a microbe-supporting diet.
-We also LOVE Paleo Valley grass-fed fermented beef sticks.
+- Include lacto-fermented meats.
+This one surprises many Americans, but fermented meats (like corned beef) are rich in powerful probiotics and a healthy addition to a microbe-supporting diet.
+We LOVE Paleo Valley grass-fed fermented beef sticks – not only are they a rich source of beneficial microbes, but they are filling and addictively delicious too.

-- Add coconut oil, garlic and ginger regularly to food.
-They’re naturally anti-fungal and anti-bacterial and help keep your microbiome in balance.
+- Add coconut oil, garlic and ginger to food.
+They are naturally anti-fungal and anti-bacterial and help keep your microbiome in balance.

 - If you use probiotic supplements, try a rotation strategy.
-Pick a trusted brand with good reviews, use it up and then switch to a totally different brand with different strains and species.
-Use a supplement that gives you as many CFU’s as possible.
+Pick a few different trusted brands (with different strains and species).
+Take different brands on alternate days to help increase microbial diversity.
+Choose supplements that gives you as many CFU’s as possible.
 Aim for tens of billions – the higher the better.

-- Beware of common chemicals that damage your microbes, including bleach, hand sanitizer, chlorine and conventional personal care products.
+- Beware of common chemicals that damage your microbes.
+This includes bleach, hand sanitizer, chlorinated water and conventional personal care products.
 Opt for natural, “old-fashioned” methods and formulas to clean and care for your body.

 - Finally, keep stress well managed.
 This too can alter your microbial balance.